codetricity/theta-s-api-tests/README.md

 The three examples are:

-1. Python command line, the most fully developed.
+1. pyTHETA: Python command line, the most fully developed.
-2. Python desktop example using Pygame library
+2. deskTHETA: Python desktop example using Pygame library
 3. Python desktop example using Kivy library